CatherineEtter/ViaRatingSystem/README.md

 # ViaRatingSystem
+This is the Via Rating System, a system for riders to rate their bus drivers and earn rewards.
-This was my team's project for the 2018 Via Codethon.
+This app was created for the 2018 Via Codethon.